jundalisay/superblist/content/en/research/bacon/nova/book-2/chapter-02.md

 For instance, where an inquiry is made into the whole series and continued operation of the nutritive process, from the first reception of the food to its complete assimilation to the recipient;[77] or into the voluntary motion of animals, from the first impression of the imagination, and the continuous effects of the spirits, up to the bending and motion of the joints; or into the free motion of the tongue and lips, and other accessories which give utterance to articulate sounds.

-For all these investigations relate to concrete or associated natures artificially brought together, and take into consideration certain particular and special habits of nature, and not those fundamental and general laws which constitute forms.
-It must, however, be plainly owned, that this method appears more prompt and easy, and of greater promise than the primary one.
+All these investigations relate to concrete or associated natures artificially brought together.
+These take into consideration certain special habits of nature, and not those fundamental and general laws which constitute forms.

+This method appears more prompt and easy, and of greater promise than the primary one.

 The operative branch answers to this contemplative branch.

 It extends and advances its operation from that which is usually observed in nature, to other subjects immediately connected with it, or not very remote from such immediate connection.

 But the higher and radical operations upon nature depend entirely on the primary axioms.